deadlydog/deadlydog.github.io/_posts/2013-11-16-allow-others-to-run-your-powershell-scripts-from-a-batch-file-they-will-love-you-for-it.md

 We can’t call the PowerShell script as admin from the command prompt, but we can from PowerShell; so we essentially start a new PowerShell session, and then have that session call the PowerShell script using the **–Verb RunAs** argument to specify that the script should be run as an administrator.

-And voila, that’s it.&#160; Now all anybody has to do to run your PowerShell script is double-click the batch file; something that even your grandma can do (well, hopefully).&#160; So will your users really love you for this; well, no.&#160; Instead they just won’t be cursing you for sending them a script that they can’t figure out how to run.&#160; It’s one of those things that nobody notices until it doesn’t work.
+And voila, that’s it.
+Now all anybody has to do to run your PowerShell script is double-click the batch file; something that even your grandma can do (well, hopefully).
+So will your users really love you for this; well, no. Instead they just won’t be cursing you for sending them a script that they can’t figure out how to run.
+It’s one of those things that nobody notices until it doesn’t work.

 So take the extra 10 seconds to create a batch file and copy/paste the above text into it; it’ll save you time in the long run when you don’t have to repeat to all your users the specific instructions they need to follow to run your PowerShell script.